 Students have a 25 hour week and study a core programme of English, maths, double or triple science, and core PE.

 Students make their pathway choices at the end of Year 9 and choose from a range of subjects from our pathways.
+This process starts in January and is usually completed before the Easter break.

-The current position of the academy is to move towards the government’s aim of 75% of students studying the English Baccalaureate by 2022 and 90% by 2024, as such the vast majority of our students will choose both a modern foreign language (French, German, or Spanish) and a humanity (history, geography) subject.
+The current position of the academy is to move towards the government’s aim of 75% of students studying the English Baccalaureate by 2022 and 90% by 2024, as such the vast majority of our students will choose both a modern foreign language (French, German, or Spanish) and a humanity (History, Geography) subject.

 In the remaining blocks students choose from all the remaining GCSE and non-GCSE subjects.